top of page

 • Notice tone and body language.
 Empowered communication is calm, direct, and respectful—not passive-aggressive, explosive, or withdrawn.

-Emotions and bias can make a tense situation worse if reactivity takes over.
+Emotions and biases can exacerbate a tense situation if reactivity takes over.

 🚨 Why These Skills Matter